nathanielyvo/Big-data-Machine-learning-Last-experiment/README.md

 Please use **train.py** & **test.py** and follow the instructions below.

 ## Arguments
-The train_fsl.py takes the following command line options (details are in the `config.py`):
+The **train.py** & **test.py** takes the following command line options (details are in the `config.py`):

 **Related Arguments**
-- `dataset`: Option for the dataset (`MiniImageNet`, `TieredImageNet`, or `CUB`), default to `MiniImageNet`

-- `way`: The number of classes in a few-shot task during meta-training, default to `5`

-- `eval_way`: The number of classes in a few-shot task during meta-test, default to `5`

-- `shot`: Number of instances in each class in a few-shot task during meta-training, default to `1`

-- `eval_shot`: Number of instances in each class in a few-shot task during meta-test, default to `1`

-- `query`: Number of instances in each class to evaluate the performance during meta-training, default to `15`

-- `eval_query`: Number of instances in each class to evaluate the performance during meta-test, default to `15`
+- `epoch`: the number of training epoch

+- `lr`: The learning rate of training

+- `weight_decay`: The weight_decay of training

+- `num_workers`: the num_workers of dataloader

+- `batchsize`: the batchsize of dataloader

-## Training scripts for UNICORN-MAML
+## Training and testing scripts for Demonstration experiment

-For example, to train the 1-shot/5-shot 5-way MAML/UNICORN-MAML model with ResNet-12 backbone on MiniImageNet:
+For example, to train the model with batchsize 32:

     $ python train.py --epoch 200 --lr 0.001 --weight_decay 0.0005 --num_workers 32 --batchsize 32

-For example, to train the 1-shot/5-shot 5-way MAML/UNICORN-MAML model with ResNet-12 backbone on MiniImageNet:
+For example, to test the model and get the result.csv

     $ python test.py --num_workers 32 --batchsize 32